 Municipal solid waste (MSW), also known as trash or garbage, is non-hazardous refuse generated by households, institutions, hospitals, and businesses.

-It is made up of waste, compostable materials, and recyclable materials, with the municipality overseeing its disposal.
+It comprises waste, compostable materials, and recyclable materials, with the municipality overseeing its disposal.

 In some cases, what is defined by a community as municipal solid waste will vary by jurisdiction.